nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 DengueHotspotTracker currently alternates between using "case" or "person" to refer to each entry in the app.
 Standardising terminology would clean up the app and reduce any potential confusion for users and developers.

+### Enhancing duplicate checking

+DengueHotspotTracker currently considers a case a duplicate if they have the same name, age, and postal code as another pre-existing case.
+However, this would cause adding a case to fail if the same person were to contract dengue fever again at a later date—an unlikely but not impossible scenario.

+In future, we would improve duplicate checking to include checking for date and variant as well.

 ### Sorting by descending order

 The sort command currently only allows users to sort in ascending order.
 Users might find it more useful in some cases to